joncto/Jon-Fosse-Heatmap/README.md

 ## Usage

+### Present the map on your computer
-Download the repo to folder on your local computer: https://github.com/joncto/Jon-Fosse-Heatmap/archive/refs/heads/main.zip
+Download the repo to your computer: https://github.com/joncto/Jon-Fosse-Heatmap/archive/refs/heads/main.zip

 Unzip the file.